Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

-Adding the Meta Tag
+Adding the Meta Description Tag

 The meta description is a tag that appears within the <head> tags of a document.
 It looks something like this: